 Garden leave is generally reserved for more senior employees who may have technological knowledge, strategic market and pricing information or valuable customer contacts.
 The aim of garden leave is to keep the employee out of the market place long enough for any information they have to go out of date, or to enable the employee’s successor to establish themselves, particularly with customers, so as to protect goodwill.
 Garden leave is completely different from a paid suspension which is used to keep the employee out of the work place whilst disciplinary proceedings are undertaken.
 Garden leave is often used in conjunction with post termination restrictive covenants which prevent the employee from, amongst other things, poaching or soliciting the ex-employer’s clients and business contacts.

-During the garden leave period the employer must continue to pay the employee his salary and other contractual benefits.
-At first sight some might wonder why an employee would object to being placed on garden leave when they can enjoy their full salary without having to do any work.
-However garden leave that is either excessive in length or unexpected because there is no express term in the Employment Contract allowing it can cause problems for the employee.
+During the garden leave period the employer must continue to pay the employee their salary and other contractual benefits.
+At first sight some might wonder why an employee would object to being placed on gardening leave when they can enjoy their full salary without having to do any work.
+However, garden leave that is either excessive in length or unexpected because there is no express term in the Employment Contract allowing it can cause problems for the employee.
 For example, the employee’s new employer may be impatient having to wait so long for their new recruit to start work or the employee may not wish to remain out of the market place for any period of time.